Angel Broking vs Motilal Oswal – Brokers Comparison

 They have come into reality due to the increased use and accessibility of the Internet.
 These brokers supply an online trading platform for their clients.
 However, they don’t offer counselling services and research facilities.
 For this reason, discount brokers also charge smaller commissions, which is a substantially flat figure.

-Online stockbroking services are brisk since deals can be done with the help of the Internet, and the broker can also connect with the customer through emails and give updates.
+Online stockbroking services are quick since deals can be done with the help of the Internet, and the broker can also connect with the customer through emails and give updates.

 As of recent years, the two most eminent Full-Service Stockbrokers are: